 2. What’s your standard rate and what does that include?

-You’re going to have to fit your makeup artist into your budget, so cut to the chase and ask about cost at the beginning of your conversation.
+You’re going to have to fit your wedding makeup artist into your wedding budget, so cut to the chase and ask about cost at the beginning of your conversation.
 Though your artist might advertise one price, there may be some additional costs to make note of (for example, do you have any tattoos to cover up?
 It’ll probably cost more than a few loonies to kiss them goodbye).
 Specifically, you’ll want the balance for pre-wedding trials, your wedding day services and any additional costs.

 3. Can you travel for my wedding day?

 This is a key question if you’ve planned something out of town.
-Makeup artists aren’t always available to hop on a plane or train as they may have other obligations or clients to tend to.
+Wedding makeup artists aren’t always available to hop on a plane or train as they may have other obligations or clients to tend to.
 Ask your artist whether they are able to follow you to your destination right out of the gate.
 If not, it’s on to the next one.
 If you want to skip the hassle and cost of travel, look for an artist who already resides in or around your wedding destination.

-4. Can I book a trial appointment?
+4. Can I book a wedding makeup trial appointment?

 No matter how much you trust them, you don’t want your first appointment with your makeup artist to be your wedding day.
 Request a trial run or two so that you can try out different styles and products to see what works before committing completely.